 7. Dog Communication

-The occasional sneeze in your dog is normal behavior; it’s a natural defense mechanism of the respiratory system and, in some cases, it is also part of the dog’s social behavioral behavior.
+The occasional sneeze in your dog is normal behavior; it’s a natural defense mechanism of the respiratory system and, in some cases, it is also part of the dog’s social behavior.
 However, if your dog is sneezing too much, it is usually due to an underlying cause.
 If you suspect the sneezing is caused by an irritant, try removing the irritant or dog from the area.
-If the dog continues sneezing a lot, it is best to take him for a veterinarian consultation to find the cause of his symptoms and give appropriate treatment to help your dog (and you) breathe in peace.
+If the dog continues sneezing a lot, it is best to take him for a veterinarian consultation to find the cause of his signs and give appropriate treatment to help your dog (and you) breathe in peace.

 Featured Image Credit: memorable9, Pixabay